Choosing A Hunting Company

 Choosing A Hunting Company Basics

 - Did you get a prompt and specific reponse to your query?
-You don't want details of all the hunts they offer in their repertoire - have they responded to you and your requirements personally rather than a standard response email?
+You don't necessarily want details of all the hunts they offer in their repertoire - have they responded to you and your actual requirements personally rather than a standard response email?

 - Confirmation that they can take you on the dates you want and that their hunt area at your chosen time will give you the best chance for success with the trophies you want.
 Remember there are no guarantees and nor should any be given - you are just trying to optimise your hunting success.